inosven/noise-based-particle-generation/README.md

 - Perlin noise
 - Worley noise

+# Cite our work

+If you use our MATLAB codes, please cite the following article that contains details of the methodology:

 #### Instructions for the MATLAB codes

 The folder `Noise function` holds the codes for the 2D and 3D functions of three noise algorithms, such as `Perlinnoise2D.m` and `Perlinnoise3D.m`.
 The folder `The base geometry` holds the base geometries which are used in the algorithms, such as `The base geometry\Sphere\Sphere_L6.stl`.
 Finally, copy all the MATLAB files (`*.m`) and STereoLithography files (`*.stl`) to a new working directory.